jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 ## Path

-Now that we have a filesystem that is an upside down tree, we now have a way of addressing every single file, folder, and directory on the filesystem has a __path__ to it.
+Now that we have learned that our filesystem is an upside down tree, we now have a way of addressing every single file, folder, and directory on the filesystem.
+This is via the __path__.
 This path can be referred to in two ways: __absolute path__ and __relative path__.
-There are also certain paths that have well known names, such as __root__ and a users __home directory__.
+There are also certain paths that have well known names, such as __root__ and a user's __home directory__.

 ### Absolute Path and Relative Path

 Think of your school or home address.
-If I said I live at [324 W 35th Street Chicago Illinois 60616, United States of America](https://en.wikipedia.org/wiki/Comiskey_Park "Comiskey Park") that would be my __absolute__ address and very helpful, right?
+If I told you I live at [324 W 35th Street Chicago Illinois 60616, United States of America](https://en.wikipedia.org/wiki/Comiskey_Park "Comiskey Park") that would be my __absolute__ address and very helpful, right?

 But what if you already lived in the US and in the city of Chicago?
 What if you lived on the same street as the address listed above, there would be no need to repeat all the detailed information.
-Perhaps I would just say I live at *"325 W"* and you would know where to go.
+Perhaps I would just say I live at *"325 West"* and you would know where to go.
 This concept is called __relative path__.
 Let us see this concept in action.
 Later in this chapter we will cover shell commands in detail but for now we will introduce a few basic ones.
   * cd - used to change directory and move up and down the filesystem tree.
   * pwd - used to check what your present location is on the filesystem tree.
   * ls - used to list the content of the directory where you are located on the filesystem tree.
   * echo - used to print out the content of a system variable.

 When the terminal window opens you are automatically deposited at a specific location on the filesystem tree.
 You are placed in your __HOME__ directory.
 In this case the absolute path to that location is ```/home/jeremy``` (my username being jeremy in this example.)
-You can always come back to this directory by using the short cut of ```~``` like this:  ```cd ~```.
+You can always come back to this directory by using the shortcut of ```~``` like this:  ```cd ~```.
 Let us open a terminal window and try this ourselves.

-> __Exercise:__ Figure out what your pwd is.
+> __Exercise:__ Figure out what your pwd (present working directory) is.
 You would do this by simply typing ```pwd``` on the commandline.
 Try it and see what happens.

 > __Exercise:__ The next thing we need to do is a listing of the contents in our current directory.
 We do this by issuing an ```ls``` command.
 Try it, what do you see?

 > __Exercise:__ Let's learn how to use the ```cd``` command which allows us to change our current directory.
 Let's change our location into the Documents folder.
 Do so by typing ```cd Documents```.
-Type an ```pwd``` and ```ls``` command.
+Type ```pwd``` and ```ls``` command.
 What do you see?

 > __Exercise:__ Finally we are going to print out the content of the PATH system variable.
 You can see this value by typing ```echo $PATH```.
 What is the value that prints out?
 Try it on Ubuntu and Fedora and see if the output is different or the same?